Learn how to provision new tenants and register them in the catalog

-- The Wingtip Tickets SaaS Database Database per Tenant app is deployed.
-To deploy in less than five minutes, see Deploy and explore the Wingtip Tickets SaaS Database per Tenant application
+- The Wingtip Tickets SaaS database-per-tenant app is deployed.
+To deploy it in less than five minutes, see Deploy and explore the Wingtip Tickets SaaS database-per-tenant application.

 - Azure PowerShell is installed.
-For details, see Getting started with Azure PowerShell
+For more information, see Get started with Azure PowerShell.

-Each tenant is assigned a key that identifies them in the catalog and which is mapped to the location of the appropriate database.
-In the Wingtip Tickets SaaS app, the key is formed from a hash of the tenant’s name.
-This allows the tenant name portion of the application URL to be used to construct the key.
-Other tenant key schemes could be used.
+Each tenant is identified by a key in the catalog, which is mapped to the location of their database.
+In the Wingtip Tickets app, the key is formed from a hash of the tenant's name.
+This scheme allows the app to construct the key from the tenant name included in the application URL.
+Other tenant key schemes can be used.

 The catalog allows the name or location of the database to be changed with minimal impact on the application.
-In a multi-tenant database model, this also accommodates ‘moving’ a tenant between databases.
-The catalog can also be used to indicate whether a tenant or database is offline for maintenance or other actions.
-This is explored in the restore single tenant tutorial.
+In a multitenant database model, this capability also accommodates moving a tenant between databases.
+The catalog also can be used to indicate whether a tenant or database is offline for maintenance or other actions.
+This capability is explored in the Restore single tenant tutorial.

-In addition, the catalog, which is in effect a management database for a SaaS application, can store additional tenant or database metadata, such as the tier or edition of a database, schema version, service plan, or SLAs offered to tenants, and other info that enables application management, customer support, or devops processes.
+The catalog also can store additional tenant or database metadata, such as the schema version, service plan, or SLAs offered to tenants.
+The catalog can store other information that enables application management, customer support, or DevOps.

 Beyond the SaaS application, the catalog can enable database tools.
-In the Wingtip Tickets SaaS Database per Tenant sample, the catalog is used to enable cross-tenant query, explored in the ad hoc analytics tutorial.
-Cross-database job management is explored in the schema management and tenant analytics tutorials.
+In the Wingtip Tickets SaaS database-per-tenant sample, the catalog is used to enable cross-tenant query, which is explored in the Ad hoc reporting tutorial.
+Cross-database job management is explored in the Schema management and Tenant analytics tutorials.

-The mapping data is accessible in the catalog database, but don't edit it!
-Edit mapping data using Elastic Database Client Library APIs only.
-Directly manipulating the mapping data risks corrupting the catalog and is not supported.
+The mapping data is accessible in the catalog database, but don't edit it.
+Edit mapping data by using Elastic Database Client Library APIs only.
+Directly manipulating the mapping data risks corrupting the catalog and isn't supported.

-When onboarding a new tenant in a SaaS application that uses a single-tenant database model a new tenant database must be provisioned.
-It must be created in the appropriate location and service tier, initialized with appropriate schema and reference data, and then registered in the catalog under the appropriate tenant key.
+When you add a new tenant in a SaaS application that uses a single-tenant database model, you must provision a new tenant database.
+The database must be created in the appropriate location and service tier.
+It also must be initialized with the appropriate schema and reference data.
+And it must be registered in the catalog under the appropriate tenant key.

-Different approaches can be used to database provisioning, which could include executing SQL scripts, deploying a bacpac, or copying a template database.
+Different approaches to database provisioning can be used.
+You can execute SQL scripts, deploy a bacpac, or copy a template database.

-The provisioning approach you use must be comprehended in your overall schema management strategy, which must ensure that new databases are provisioned with the latest schema.
-This is explored in the schema management tutorial.
+Database provisioning needs to be part of your schema management strategy.
+You must make sure that new databases are provisioned with the latest schema.
+This requirement is explored in the Schema management tutorial.

-The Wingtip Tickets SaaS Multi-tenant Database scripts and application source code are available in the WingtipTicketsSaaS-DbPerTenant GitHub repo.
+The Wingtip Tickets SaaS scripts and application source code are available in the WingtipTicketsSaaS-DbPerTenant GitHub repo.
 Check out the general guidance for steps to download and unblock the Wingtip Tickets SaaS scripts.

 Provision and catalog detailed walkthrough

-To understand how the Wingtip application implements new tenant provisioning, add a breakpoint and step through the workflow while provisioning a tenant:
+To understand how the Wingtip Tickets application implements new tenant provisioning, add a breakpoint and follow the workflow while you provision a tenant.

-In PowerShell ISE, open ...\Learning Modules\ProvisionAndCatalog\Demo-ProvisionAndCatalog.ps1 and set the following parameters:
+In the PowerShell ISE, open ...\Learning Modules\ProvisionAndCatalog\Demo-ProvisionAndCatalog.ps1 and set the following parameters:

 - $TenantName = the name of the new venue (for example, Bushwillow Blues).

-- $DemoScenario = 1, to Provision a single tenant.
+- $DemoScenario = 1, Provision a single tenant.

-Add a breakpoint by putting your cursor anywhere on line 48, the line that says: New-Tenant `, and press F9.
+To add a breakpoint, put your cursor anywhere on the line that says New-Tenant `.
+Then press F9.

 After the script execution stops at the breakpoint, press F11 to step into the code.

-Trace the script's execution using the Debug menu options - F10 and F11 to step over or into the called functions.
+Trace the script's execution by using the Debug menu options.
+Press F10 and F11 to step over or into the called functions.
 For more information about debugging PowerShell scripts, see Tips on working with and debugging PowerShell scripts.

-- Import the CatalogAndDatabaseManagement.psm1 module that provides a catalog and tenant-level abstraction over the Shard Management functions.
-This is an important module that encapsulates much of the catalog pattern and is worth exploring.
+Import the CatalogAndDatabaseManagement.psm1 module.
+It provides a catalog and tenant-level abstraction over the Shard Management functions.
+This module encapsulates much of the catalog pattern and is worth exploring.

-- Get configuration details.
-Step into Get-Configuration (with F11) and see how the app config is specified.
-Resource names and other app-specific values are defined here, but do not change any of these values until you are familiar with the scripts.
+Get configuration details.
+Step into Get-Configuration by using F11, and see how the app config is specified.
+Resource names and other app-specific values are defined here.
+Don't change these values until you are familiar with the scripts.

-- Get the catalog object.
-Step into Get-Catalog which composes and returns a catalog object that is used in the higher-level script.
+Get the catalog object.
+Step into Get-Catalog, which composes and returns a catalog object that's used in the higher-level script.
 This function uses Shard Management functions that are imported from AzureShardManagement.psm1.
-The catalog object is composed of the following:
+The catalog object is composed of the following elements:

-- $catalogServerFullyQualifiedName is constructed using the standard stem plus your User name: catalog-<user>.database.windows.net.
+- $catalogServerFullyQualifiedName is constructed by using the standard stem plus your user name: catalog-<user>.database.windows .net.